 Is there a cost involved in becoming a volunteer?

 Lifeline is a Registered Training Organisation (RTO) and part of the AQTF (Australian Quality Training Framework).
 To offer a nationally recognised training program, we do have to charge.
 The full fee is $550 or for students & healthcare/pension card holders the fee is $500.
 It’s worth noting these units are transferable, meaning they can be recognised in another course as credit for prior learning.

-For further information about volunteering with Lifeline Gippsland, contact our friendly team to check out the other training courses we offer, including mental health and depression and suicide prevention.
+For further information about volunteering with Lifeline Gippsland, contact our friendly team.